SGDilakshan/Java-Theory/README.md

 # Java-Theory
-A complete Java learning repository covering basics to advanced topics including OOP, data structures, GUI, and database connectivity.
+A complete Java learning repository covering p01_basics to advanced topics including OOP, data structures, GUI, and database connectivity.
 Perfect for beginners and developers to explore Java with clear examples and structured modules for hands-on learning.

 ## 🔹 Basics
-### 🔹 1_HelloWorld.java
+### 🔹 L01_HelloWorld.java
 The **HelloWorld.java** program is the simplest Java application that introduces the basic structure of a Java program.
 It contains a class, a `main` method, and a print statement.

 This program uses `System.out.println` to display text on the console, making it the first step in understanding Java syntax and execution.
 It helps beginners get familiar with how Java programs are written and run.

 ### .....................................................

-### 🔹2_CommandLineArguments.java
+### 🔹L02_CommandLineArguments.java
 The **CommandLineArguments.java** program demonstrates how to pass and handle command-line arguments in Java.
 Command-line arguments are values provided when executing the program from the terminal or command prompt.

 This program takes arguments as an array (`args[]`), iterates through them using a loop, and prints each argument to the console.
 It is useful for handling user inputs without requiring interactive input during runtime.

 ### .....................................................

-### 🔹3_SingleAndMultiLineComments.java
+### 🔹L03_SingleAndMultiLineComments.java
 This program demonstrates how to use single-line and multi-line comments in Java.

 - **Single-line comments** are used to comment out a single line of code.
 They begin with `//` and everything after `//` on that line is treated as a comment.